 Organize Your Holiday.
-Create a holiday binder to organize everything holiday related for a relaxing and calm holiday season.
-Print out a free printable holiday bucket list.
+Create a holiday binder to organize everything holiday-related for a relaxing and calm holiday season.

-We have only 13 more weeks until Christmas!
+We have only 10 more weeks until Christmas!
 I don’t know about you, but the last three months of the year always fly by for me.
 Time seems to move at warp speed and every weekend seems to be packed with some activity or another.
-This year with two kids in two different schools, our schedule seems to be busier than ever.
+With two kids in two different schools, our schedule seems to be busier than ever.

 This new series, Organize Your Holiday, will help us get ready for the busy holiday season ahead of time so that we can slow down and enjoy all the magic of the season.

 To get started today we are going to begin by gathering up the supplies needed to create a holiday binder.
 I love to use binders to organize because they are portable and easy to set up.
 They don’t take up much space to store either!
-I think once we create our holiday binders, they will be a great resource for many years to come.
+Once we create our holiday binders, they will be a great resource for many years to come.

 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.